fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Do you think that the frontend community has a problem with making things way too complicated ?
+It seems like every time a new tool comes out, teams are immediately thinking about rewriting the codebase using this new tool.
+A good example of this is React Hooks.
+I think they are cool but i don’t understand why members of my team feel the need to integrate them into our codebase instantly.
+All it does is cause headaches.

 > I have a question , should there be a difference in pay between developers and QA

 > How can you get a feeling of company culture at an interview?